Students Share Time and Talents with the Virginia Tech Rescue Squad

 Parked on the Drillfield, next to a mangled car, was an ambulance emblazoned with a giant HokieBird, its wings crossed like those of a silent guardian.

-What may seem at first glance to be the site of a horrible accident was actually a mock DUI drill held by the Virginia Tech Rescue Squad with the help of the Blacksburg Fire Department, the Virginia Tech Police Department, and the Carilion Clinic Life-Guard in September.
-The drill proceeded exactly how it would have if it had been a real wreck, complete with a helicopter lifting patients from the scene.
+What may seem at first glance to be the site of a horrible accident was actually a mock DUI drill, held earlier this fall by the Virginia Tech Rescue Squad with the help of the Blacksburg Fire Department, the Virginia Tech Police Department, and the Carilion Clinic Life-Guard.
+The drill unfolded exactly how it would have if it had been a real wreck, complete with a helicopter lifting patients from the scene.

 The squad, currently in its 50th year, is the oldest collegiate rescue squad in Virginia.
 It is entirely student run, with 40 members who perform the same functions as a municipal rescue squad.